yidoyoon/leetcode-auto-reset/README.md

 ## Installation

-1. Download the repository using the command below.
+1. Clone the repository using the following command:

 ```
 git clone https://github.com/yidoyoon/leetcode-auto-reset.git
 ```

-2. Install modules using the command below.
+2. Install the required modules using the following command:

 ```
 pnpm install
 ```

-3. Build the repository using the command below.
+3. Build the project using the following command:

 ```
 pnpm build
 ```

-4. Enable Developer Mode in Chrome extensions.
+4. Enable Developer Mode in Chrome:
+- Open Chrome and navigate to chrome://extensions/.
+- Toggle the 'Developer mode' switch to ON.

+5. Load the unpacked extension:
-5. Click the 'Load Unpacked' button and select the `dist` path.
+- Click the 'Load unpacked' button.
+- Select the dist directory from the cloned repository.

+6. Activate the auto-reset feature:
-6. With the extension loaded, to activate the auto-reset feature, click the extension button to set the icon to display 'ON'.
+- With the extension loaded, click the extension button to set the icon to display 'ON'.

 From then on, the code submission records for the LeetCode problems you've already solved will be automatically erased.